 - Abdominal breathing – To practice abdominal breathing, the individual rests one hand on the chest and the other on the stomach.
 Next, the individual breathes in through the nose while focusing on inflating both the diaphragm and the lungs.
 Finally, the individual exhales slowly with his or her lips pursed.

-- Paced breathing – Paced breathing involves breathing in for a specific number of seconds and breathing out for a specific number of seconds.
+- Paced breathing – Paced breathing involves breathing in for a specific number of seconds and breathing out for a particular number of seconds.
 Individuals can choose the timing that works best for them, but the exhale should be longer than the inhale.
-During this exercise, it is best to focus on a specific sound, image or object to prevent distractions.
+During this exercise, it is best to focus on a specific sound, image, or object to prevent distractions.

 Some of the benefits of participating in meetings include: